-Preparation of primary documents for class discussion is an essential component of the seminar and involves historical and historiographical interpretation and analysis
+\Preparation of primary documents for class discussion is an essential component of the seminar and involves historical and historiographical interpretation and analysis\

-For instance, identification of the primary source from which the reading is taken, the year in which the source was written, where it was written and for what purpose, when did its author live and what was the source's role and significance; on the historical level, the identification of all persons mentioned in the document, when they lived, where, and what was their historical significance; be familiar with the event, or events, described in the document, where, when and why it occurred, and their historical background.
-Familiarize yourself with the bibliographical tools for this study and be ready to share them in class.
+For instance, identification of the primary source from which the reading is taken, the year in which the source was written, where it was written and for what purpose, when did the author live and what was the source's role and significance; on the historical level, the identification of all persons mentioned in the document, when they lived, where, and what was their historical significance; familiarity with the event, or events, described in the document, where, when and why they occurred, and their historical background.
+Familiarity with the bibliographical tools for this study.